VidharshanaBoopathy/Student-Databse/README.md

 A student database is a structured collection of information designed to manage educational records, track academic progress, and streamline administrative tasks within an institution.

 The files I provided (DataModel, Metadata, Settings, etc.) represent the internal components of a Power BI data model.
-This suggests that your "Student Database" is likely a business intelligence project designed to analyze educational data.
+This suggests that my "Student Database" is likely a business intelligence project designed to analyze educational data.

 Core Components of a Student Database
 A robust student database typically consists of several interconnected tables that form a relational schema: